Standardizes the introduction of several new algorithms for signing data.

 Gas penalties

-Having multiple different algorithms results in multiple different signature sizes, and verification costs.
-Hence, every signature algorithm that is more expensive than the default ECDSA secp256k1 curve, incurs an additional gas penalty, this is to discourage the use of overly expensive algorithms for no specific reason.
+Having multiple different algorithms results in multiple different signature sizes and verification costs.
+Hence, every signature algorithm that is more expensive than the default ECDSA secp256k1 curve incurs an additional gas penalty.
+This is to discourage the use of overly expensive algorithms for no specific reason.

-The GAS_PER_ADDITIONAL_VERIFICATION_BYTE value being 16 was taken from the calldata cost of a transaction, as it is a similar datatype and must persist indefinitely to ensure later verification.
+The GAS_PER_ADDITIONAL_VERIFICATION_BYTE value being 16 was taken from the calldata cost of a transaction, as it is a similar data type and must persist indefinitely to ensure later verification.

 Not specifying account key-sharing / migration